 - Be open – Not just toward the other person, but also with yourself.
 Examine and challenge your preconceived perceptions and biases.
 Notice whether you try to dominate conversations and push your viewpoint.

-- Cultivate a spirit of inquisitiveness – Develop a deep interest in other people and invest time in getting to know and understanding them.
+- Cultivate a spirit of inquisitiveness – Develop a deep interest in other people and invest time in getting to know and understand them.

 The better you are at sensing the emotions of others and controlling the signals you send, the more you can control the effect you have on others.
 Getting what you want requires building an emotional connection to those you wish to direct or persuade.

-Knowing how to respect the differences among people in today’s culturally diverse workforce, while pulling everyone together as a team, is a crucial management skill.
+As Daniel Goleman concludes in Working with Emotional Intelligence, optimal productivity requires strong interpersonal relationships.
+Knowing how to respect the differences among people in today’s culturally diverse workforce while pulling everyone together as a team is a crucial management skill.
 If you create an atmosphere of respect for each person’s skills and encourage assorted perspectives, your team members’ differences can lead to more creative problem-solving.